SimpleTeleprompterRelaunched/simpleteleprompterrelaunched.github.io/index.md

 ### General

-**Simple Teleprompter Relaunched** was developed and released by Julian Schakib in Januar 2023.
+**Simple Teleprompter Relaunched** was developed and released by Julian Schakib in January 2023.

 ### Privacy Policy